smitasasindran/era5/Session10/README.md

 ---

-# 6. Number Formats: FP32, BF16, and FP8 E4M3
+# 6. Number Formats

-The assignment asks us to take the number `0.1`, represent it in:
+Take the number `0.1`, represent it in:
 - FP32
 - BF16
 - FP8 E4M3
 and show the bits.
-Then we choose a training format and explain why.
+Then choose a training format and explain why.

 ## 6.1 Binary representation of 0.1